IJSComplexMatter/cddm/doc/autoapi/cddm/sim/index.rst

    :Yields: **coordinates** (*ndarray*) -- Coordinates 2D array for the particles.
 The second axis is the x,y coordinate.
             Length of the array equals number of particles.

-.. function:: psf_gauss(x, x0, y, y0, sigma, intensity)

-   Gaussian point-spread function.
-This is used to calculate pixel value for a given pixel coordinate x,y and particle position x0,y0.

-.. function:: draw_points(im, points, intensity)

-   Draws pixels to image from a given points array

-.. function:: draw_psf(im, points, intensity, sigma)

-   Draws psf to image from a given points array

 .. function:: particles_video(particles, t1, shape=(256, 256), t2=None, background=0, intensity=10, sigma=None, noise=0.0)